-The Geneva International Centre for Humanitarian Demining (GICHD) works toward reducing risks to communities stemming from explosive ordnance, with particular focus on mines, cluster munitions, other explosive remnants of war and ammunition storages.
+The Geneva International Centre for Humanitarian Demining (GICHD) works towards reducing risk to communities caused by explosive ordnance, with a focus on landmines, cluster munitions and ammunition stockpiles.

 The Centre helps develop and professionalise the sector for the benefits of its partners: National and local authorities, donors, the United Nations, other international and regional organisations, non-governmental organisations, commercial companies and academia.
-It does so by combining three distinct lines of service: field support and capacity development and advice, multilateral work focused on norms and standards, and research and development focused on cutting-edge solutions, and facilitating dialogue and cooperation.
+It does so by combining four lines of service: field support focused on advice and training, multilateral work focused on norms and standards, research and development focused on cutting-edge solutions, and facilitating dialogue and cooperation.

-Collectively, our advisors visit approximately 50 countries per year, while working very closely with partner organisations to achieve our goals.
+Collectively, our advisors support around 40 affected states and territories every year, while working very closely with partner organisations to achieve our goals.
 This work is made possible by core contributions, project funding and in-kind support from 30 governments and organisations.
 The GICHD stays flexible in its response to needs and to changes in its working context.

-Its four Strategic Objectives: Supporting the Conventions, Protecting communities from explosive harm, The safe return of land and infrastructure to people, and Gender equality and inclusion, will guide the GICHD’s work over the next four years and enable our partners to reduce the risks of explosive ordnance.
+GICHD strategy has four strategic objectives: Supporting the Conventions, protecting communities from explosive harm, the safe return of land and infrastructure to people, and gender equality and inclusion.

 In 2018, an independent evaluation of the Centre was undertaken upon request of the Swiss Government.